zixuan0922/BME-Data-Science/README.md

 Hi all,

 I am Zixuan, a BME master student.
-I wish to learn coding and get a high grade in the course: BME Data Science!
+Nice to meet you all :)